 This paper studied the rate maximization problem of ultra-dense C-RANs, where imperfect intra-cluster CSI was considered.
 We first derived the rate LB and studied its tightness at different powers.
 It was shown that the rate LB is very tight at low transmit powers, which is the case in ultra-dense C-RANs.
 Due to the non-convexity of the rate maximization problem, we invoked the OPA algorithm to obtain the globally optimal solution as our performance benchmark.
 Then, to further reduce the complexity, the modified WMMSE algorithm was proposed to deal with the imperfect intra-cluster CSI case.
-Our simulation results showed that the performance gap between the modified WMMSE algorithm and the OPA algorithm may be deemed negligible in the examples considered.
+Our simulation results showed that the performance gap between the modified WMMSE algorithm and the OPA algorithm is negligible in the considered examples.
 Furthermore, the proposed WMMSE algorithm provides superior performance over the existing algorithms.

-This paper assumed that the fronthaul capacity on each fronthaul link is infinite.
-However, in ultra-dense C-RANs, the fronthaul links are expected to be wireless links since they are cost-effective and flexible.
-Then, the fronthaul capacity constraints imposed by wireless links become more stringent than that of the conventional wired links such as optical fibers, and needs to be taken into account.
-In this case, the user association should be optimized under the fronthaul capacity constraints, which incurs a performance loss compared to the idealized infinity-capacity links since some users cannot be associated with the RRHs with very stringent capacity constraints.
-This kind of optimization problem is a mixed integer non-linear programming (MINLP) problem, which is NP-hard and will be left for future work.
+This paper assumed that the fronthaul capacity on each fronthaul link is infinity.
+However, in ultra-dense C-RANs, the fronthaul links are expected to be deployed through wireless links since they are cost-effective and flexible.
+Then, the fronthaul capacity imposed by wireless links is more stringent than the conventional wired links such as optical fibers, and needs to be taken into account.
+In this case, the user association should be optimized under the fronthaul capacity constraints, which incurs performance loss compared with infinity capacity since some users cannot be associated with the RRHs with very stringent capacity constraints.
+This kind of optimization problem mixed integer non-linear programming (MINLP) problem, which is NP-hard and will be left for future work.